-Michelle Carter, convicted in texting suicide case, is set to leave prison today
+Michelle Carter, convicted in texting suicide case, released from prison

-Michelle Carter, the Massachusetts woman convicted of involuntary manslaughter for persuading her boyfriend to kill himself, is expected to be released from prison Thursday, months ahead of schedule due to good behavior.
+Michelle Carter, the Massachusetts woman convicted of involuntary manslaughter for persuading her boyfriend to kill himself, was released from prison Thursday, months ahead of schedule due to good behavior.

-Carter, now 23, began serving a 15-month sentence in February, but she earned enough time off her sentence for good behavior that she will be released Thursday, according to Jonathan Darling, spokesman at the Bristol County Sheriff’s Office.
+Carter, now 23, began serving a 15-month sentence in February, but she earned enough time off her sentence for good behavior that she was released Thursday, according to Jonathan Darling, spokesman at the Bristol County Sheriff’s Office.

 “Ms. Carter has been a model inmate here at the Bristol County House of Corrections.
 She has participated in a variety of programs, held a job inside the jail, has been polite to our staff and volunteers, has gotten along with the other inmates, and we’ve had no discipline issues with her whatsoever,” Darling said.

+She left the Bristol County House of Correction at about 9:30 a.m., video from CNN affiliate WHDH shows.
+Wearing a black turtleneck, a light blazer and black pants — the same outfit she wore the day she was sentenced — Carter walked off prison grounds surrounded by guards and got into a waiting SUV.

-Carter’s expected release ends a saga that began when Conrad Roy III, 18, killed himself in July 2014.
+Carter’s release ends a saga that began when Conrad Roy III, 18, killed himself in July 2014.
 Investigators discovered scores of text messages from Carter in which she, according to prosecutors, berated Roy and encouraged him to go through with the suicide, even after he expressed hesitation.

 “I thought you wanted to do this.
 The time is right and you’re ready, you just need to do it!
 You can’t keep living this way,” she wrote in one exchange.